Tariik7/alx-airbnb-database/database-adv-script/README.md

 2. **Correlated Subquery**: Selects all users who have made more than 3 bookings.

 Each query follows best practices for performance and clarity.

+# Aggregations and Window Functions

+This file contains:
+- A query using COUNT and GROUP BY to find how many bookings each user has made.
+- A query using RANK() as a window function to rank properties based on bookings.